 How Much Insurance Do Semi-Truck Drivers and Companies Carry?

-Commercial trucking companies are required by federal law to maintain insurance for wrecks.
+According to FMCSA, commercial trucking companies are required by federal law to maintain insurance for wrecks.
 Required limits vary based on the size and payload of the truck.

 - $300,000 for non-hazardous freight on vehicles under 10,001 lbs.

-- $750,000-$5 million depending on the commodities being transported
+- $750,000-$5 million, depending on the commodities being transported

 Because of the possibility of serious injuries and expenses, we work to identify all your options for compensation to maximize what you recover for your crash.
 Filing an insurance claim, holding multiple parties liable, and even seeking a lawsuit are all possible paths your case could take.
 We explore any choice that can bring you financial and personal relief following a wreck.